vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 # Financial Statement Analysis Dashboard | German Market Case Study

-## 1. Project Summary
+## 1. Project Overview

 This project analyzes the financial performance of **EuroFit Workplace Solutions GmbH**, a synthetic company operating in the German and European workplace solutions market.

-The dashboard focuses on financial statement analysis, including revenue performance, profitability, cost structure, balance sheet health, cash flow, and working capital.
-It is designed to help management understand whether business growth is financially sustainable.

-## 2. Project Context

-EuroFit Workplace Solutions GmbH provides workplace-related products and services, including ergonomic office products, workplace wellness services, and digital subscriptions.

-The dataset covers monthly financial data from **2023 to 2025**.
-It reflects a realistic financial reporting environment with income statement, balance sheet, cash flow, budget, accounts receivable, and accounts payable data.
+The dataset covers monthly financial data from **2023 to 2025** and includes income statement, balance sheet, cash flow, budget, accounts receivable, and accounts payable data.

+The dashboard focuses on financial statement analysis to help management understand whether business growth is translating into profit, cash flow, and a healthy financial position.

 The reporting currency is **EUR**.

-## 3. Business Problem
+## 2. Business Problem

 The company is growing, but management needs to understand whether this growth creates real financial value.